 me, myself, and who i am as a writer

 Grace is a homeschool grad, certified marketing manager, and authoress who has loved books since she was two years old.
 From Junie B. Jones to Nancy Drew, words and the worlds they create have always been a part of her.
 At ten years old, she felt the urge to pick up her pencil and start writing some worlds of her own.
 Now, six years later, she has written and self-published two novels, a novella, and five short stories.
 She’s obsessed with history, etymology (the study of words; not to be confused with entomology, the study of insects), Jane Austen, art, and music—and when she’s not writing, you can find her reading, snapping photos of books, cooking, and rocking out to her favorite band.

 She lives in beautiful (but humid) South Georgia, surrounded by farmland and forestry (and not as close to the beach as she’d like), with her parents and six younger siblings.
 Her dream is to be a wife and a mother, follow the Spirit to the mission field, and inspire other young writers to reach for the sky!
-You can learn more about her by checking out her blog, Of Blades and Thorns, subscribing to her newsletter, and reading about her writing journey here!
+You can learn more about her by checking out her blog, Of Blades and Thorns, subscribing to her newsletter, and following her on social media!

 Regardless of what the world is like when you’re reading this, regardless of who you are and what you believe, this is my statement of faith.
 This is my writer’s creed.
 This is my promise to you that I will always stand for what I believe in—Jehovah, the One and Only God Most High, His Son Jesus Christ, and the Holy Spirit—and you can always expect novels full of biblical truth, bold proclamation of the Gospel, and unashamed preaching.